kyegomez/Exa/docs/design.md

-# Design Philosophy Document for Zeta
+# Design Philosophy Document for Exa

 ## Usable

 ### Objective

-Our goal is to ensure that Zeta is intuitive and easy to use for all users, regardless of their level of technical expertise.
-This includes the developers who implement Zeta in their applications, as well as end users who interact with the implemented systems.
+Our goal is to ensure that Exa is intuitive and easy to use for all users, regardless of their level of technical expertise.
+This includes the developers who implement Exa in their applications, as well as end users who interact with the implemented systems.

 ### Tactics

-- Clear and Comprehensive Documentation: We will provide well-written and easily accessible documentation that guides users through using and understanding Zeta.
+- Clear and Comprehensive Documentation: We will provide well-written and easily accessible documentation that guides users through using and understanding Exa.
 - User-Friendly APIs: We'll design clean and self-explanatory APIs that help developers to understand their purpose quickly.
-- Prompt and Effective Support: We will ensure that support is readily available to assist users when they encounter problems or need help with Zeta.
+- Prompt and Effective Support: We will ensure that support is readily available to assist users when they encounter problems or need help with Exa.

 ## Reliable

 ### Objective

-Zeta should be dependable and trustworthy.
-Users should be able to count on Zeta to perform consistently and without error or failure.
+Exa should be dependable and trustworthy.
+Users should be able to count on Exa to perform consistently and without error or failure.

 ### Tactics

-- Robust Error Handling: We will focus on error prevention, detection, and recovery to minimize failures in Zeta.
+- Robust Error Handling: We will focus on error prevention, detection, and recovery to minimize failures in Exa.
 - Comprehensive Testing: We will apply various testing methodologies such as unit testing, integration testing, and stress testing to validate the reliability of our software.
 - Continuous Integration/Continuous Delivery (CI/CD): We will use CI/CD pipelines to ensure that all changes are tested and validated before they're merged into the main branch.